iFixRobots/emaildawg/README.md

 ## What this bridge does for you

-- **Easy setup:** Just give it your email and password (or app password) and it figures out the server settings
+- **Easy setup:** Just give it your email and app password and it figures out the server settings
 - **Real-time email delivery:** New emails show up in Matrix immediately - no waiting or manual syncing
 - **Handles attachments:** Photos, PDFs, documents all get uploaded to Matrix automatically
-- **Smart conversation threading:** Emails in the same thread become one Matrix room
+- **Smart conversation threading:** Emails in the same thread become one chat
 - **Monitors both folders:** Watches your inbox AND sent folder, so you see both sides of conversations
 - **Reliable connections:** Automatically reconnects if your internet hiccups or email server has issues
 - **Cleans up messy emails:** Filters out tracking pixels and tiny placeholder images that clutter your conversations
 - **Secure storage:** Your email credentials are encrypted on your machine
-- **Read-only Matrix rooms:** Other Matrix users can see the emails but can't accidentally send replies through the bridge
+- **Read-only rooms:** You can see the emails but can't accidentally send replies through the bridge

 ## Architecture